boundary/tsi-lab/docs/getting_started/virtual_machine.md

 #### Updating

-Get the latest content of labs run the following:
+To get the latest content of labs run the following:

 1. Change directory to where you previous cloned the GitHuB repository to your laptop/desktop:

     ```
-    $ cd <your cloned directory:w
+    $ cd <your cloned directory
     ```

 2. Run the following command to update with the latest contents: